-There is still another use for letters, seen employed extensively by Lodge Manufacturing Co.-- as model designations.
+There is still another use for letters, seen employed extensively by Lodge Manufacturing Co. starting in the late 1950s or early 1960s-- as model designations.
 Although many are self-explanatory, some are a bit cryptic, unless you happen to have purchased the piece new and had the Lodge labeling or packaging for reference.
 So, here is a listing of most of them:

 |AS - All Star Pan

 BE - Bacon & Egg Skillet

 CF - Chicken Fryer